DiegoHermosa/ClassifierComparison/README.md

 - Data has no missins values.
 - For the categorical features we will the TargetEncoder and OrdinalEncoder to encode their values, this features are:<br/>
   - job, marital, education, default, housing, loan, contact, month, day_of_week, poutcome<br/>
-- The dataser is imbalanced: <br/>
+- The dataset is imbalanced: <br/>
   ![image](https://github.com/DiegoHermosa/ClassifierComparison/assets/160977826/d1b95e56-394b-4e1d-8f79-73fc6113e197)

 ### Classifier comparison